Shopify/js-buy-sdk/index.md

 });
 ```

-> **Note**: You will need to publish the product/collection you wish to interact with to the
+> Note: You will need to publish the product/[collection](https://docs.shopify.com/manual/products/collections/make-collections-findable#change-the-visibility-of-a-collection) you wish to interact with to the
 > "Buy Button" channel in Shopify

 ## Making a request